timbarnes/PS/README.md

 Based on Python3 and tkinter

 Two use modes:
-    1. Project initialization
+    1. Project creation
     2. Project update

-Project Initialization
+Project Creation

+- Open the app, and select Create mode
+- GUI updates to show the next available project number
-- Open the app, and enter a project name and type, and project manager
+- enter a project name and type, and project manager
 - Optionally provide project address, billing contact and billing address
-- Click "check"
+- Click "GO"
-- Software finds the next available project number and checks other information for errors.
+- Software checks the information for errors
-- Click "create"
 - Software creates the project folder, copies in the files, makes a contact file, updates filenames, and emails Rick

 Project Update

-- Open the app, and enter a project number
+- Open the app, and select Modify modify mode
-- Click "load"
+- Enter the project number of an existing project
+- Tab to next field?
+Or hit Enter?
-- Software loads known information from the folder
+- Software loads known information from the project folder
 - User edits the information
-- Click "update"
+- Click "Update"
 - Software writes the changes.

+Data structures

+Tkinter requires stringVars for all the GUI components, so they will be used as the main storage mechanism.
+- They are created by the Application __init__().
+- As the Application is global, it's available to the helper functions.
+- Create, Modify/Update, and GO operate on the stringVars, so the GUI is constantly kept up to date.